nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 Let's say after you familiarize yourself with tCheck, you want to remove all sample data in employee directory.
 But you don't want to permanently delete those data, so that you can use them as a reference in the future.
-In this case , you can follow these steps to archive all employees.
+To archive all employees, you can follow these instructions:

 Steps to archive all employees in the sample data:
 1. Type `c-archive-all` into the _Command Box_.